North15/projectOne/README.md

 # projectOne
 WhiteSpace Interpreter written in Visual C#

-# Purpose of this project:

-I wrote this application for my Programming Languages class.
-The teacher had us learn Whitespace and I wanted an interperter to convert my Whitespace programs into readable letters.
-I hope that people find this useful and if you want, please feel free to play around with the code.
+# projectPurpose:

+When I was learning WhiteSpace in a Programming Languages class, I decided to make this application on the side.
+I found it helpful to convert my WhiteSpace into readable letters, and I hope you will too.
+Feel free to check out the code or submit a pull request.

-# Features:
+# projectFeatures:
  - Import files into the application for conversion
  - You can save the converted text into a .txt file
  - You can convert between WhiteSpace and Letters by clicking the convert button

- # Things I am planning on adding:
+ # projectPlans:
  - Nothing new planned at this time

- # The file system
+ # projectFiles
  The-Program folder has the .exe that you can download.
     The-Code folder has all the code for Visual Studio.